-The following table sets forth certain compensation plan information with respect to both equity compensation plans approved by security holders and equity compensation plans not approved by security holders as of December 31, 2006:
+The following table sets forth certain compensation plan information with respect to both equity compensation plans approved by security holders and equity compensation plans not approved by security holders as of December 31, 2007:

-Number of securities to be issued upon exercise of outstanding Weighted-average exercise price of outstanding options, Number of securities remaining available for future issuance under equity compensation plans Plan Category options, warrants and rights (a) warrants and rights (b) (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 7,546,145 \$2.07 2,341,399 Equity compensation plans not approved by security holders 190,000 \$2.00 Total 7,736,145 \$2.07 2,341,399
+Number of securities

+27 1 6 remaining

+Number of available for

+securities Weighted- future issuance

+to be issued average under

+upon exercise price equity

+exercise of of compensation

+outstanding outstanding plans (excluding

+options, options, securities

+warrants and warrants and reflected in

+Plan Category rights rights column (a))

+(a) (b) (c)

+Equity compensation plans approved by security holders (1) (2) 7,969,768 \$ 2.28 1,545,962

+Equity compensation plans not approved by security holders 190,000 \$ 2.00

+Total 8,159,768 \$ 2.27 1,545,962

-(1) SIGA Technologies, Inc., Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan.
+- (1) SIGA Technologies, Inc., Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan. - (2) A total of 1,484,270 options awarded under the plan were previously exercised by their holders.

-On December 31, 2006, options awarded outside of the Company's equity compensation plan included 125,000 options awarded to an employee and 65,000 options awarded to consultants.
+As of December 31, 2007, options awarded outside of the Company's equity compensation plan included 125,000 options awarded to an employee and 65,000 options awarded to consultants.
 In May 2000, the Company awarded its Chief Scientific Officer options to acquire 125,000 shares of the Company's common stock at an exercise price of \$2.00 per share.
 In July 2000, the Company entered into an agreement with a consultant to serve as the Company's public relations agent and awarded the consultant options to acquire shares of the Company's common stock.
-On December 31, 2006, the consultant held 27,500 options and 37,500 options with an exercise price of \$1.50 per share and \$1.75 per share, respectively.
+As of December 31, 2007, the consultant held 27,500 options and 37,500 options with an exercise price of \$1.50 per share and \$1.75 per share, respectively.